eventure/hide.client.linux/README.md

 ...
 ```
 ### Commands
 hide.me CLI user interface is quite simple.
-There are just three commands available:
+There are just eight commands available:
 ```
 command:
   token - request an Access-Token (required for connect)